Ventura County, California: American period

 The Mexican–American War began in 1846 but its effect was not felt in Ventura County until 1847.
-In January of that year, Captain John C. Frémont led the California Battalion into San Buenaventura to find that the Europeans had fled, leaving only the Indians in the Mission.
+In January of that year, Captain John C. Frémont led the California Battalion into San Buenaventura to find that the Europeans had fled, leaving only Native Americans in the Mission.
 Fremont and the Battalion continued south to sign the Treaty of Cahuenga with General Andrés Pico.
 The Treaty of Guadalupe Hidalgo formally transferred California to the United States in 1848.

 By 1849, a constitution had been adopted for the California territory.
 The new Legislature met and divided the pending state into 27 counties.
 At the time, the area that would become Ventura County was the southern part of Santa Barbara County.

 The 1860s brought many changes to the area.
 A drought caused many of the ranchos to experience financial difficulties and most were divided, sub-divided and sold.
 Large sections of land were bought by eastern capitalists based on favorable reports of petroleum deposits.
 A United States Post Office was opened at Mission San Buenaventura in 1861.
 On April 1, 1866, the town of San Buenaventura was incorporated, becoming the first officially recognized town in what would become Ventura County.

 On January 1, 1873, Ventura County was officially split from Santa Barbara County, bringing a flurry of change.
 That same year, a courthouse and wharf were built in San Buenaventura.
 A bank was opened and the first public library was created.
 The school system grew, with the first high school opening in 1890.